(Updated May 2017)

 Some dentists have been notified that their website does not meet the standards established by the Americans with Disabilities Act.
-Smile Savvy is aware of these notifications and wants to assure our clients that we make every effort to ensure that your website meets these guidelines.
+Smile Savvy is aware of this situation along with the recent statements and recommendations from the American Dental Association and the TDA.

 To be compliant, dentists should refer to the Web Content Accessibility Guidelines (WCAG) standards for website accessibility.
-These guidelines are highly technical, and are not legal guidelines, but typically go above and beyond the legal standards set forth by the ADA.
+These guidelines are highly technical, and are not legal guidelines, but typically go above and beyond the current legal standards outlined by the ADA.
 The legal standards have not yet been clearly defined, and likely won’t be until 2018.

-Smile Savvy creates each of our websites following a basic set of best practices that ensure ADA compliance.
-However, many ADA compliance issues are incumbent upon your dental office.
-For example: documents and forms online – such as appointment request forms and new patient forms – should have an equivalent that can be viewed or completed in person; nothing should be 100% dependent upon a person’s ability to use a particular technology to complete a form.
+Many ADA compliance issues are incumbent upon your dental office.
+For example: documents and forms that are found online – such as appointment request forms and new patient forms – should have an equivalent that can be viewed or completed in person; nothing should be 100% dependent upon a person’s ability to use a particular technology to complete a form.

 If there are specific issues of which you’ve been notified, please contact us.
-We will research and remedy any compliance issue your dental website may have.
+We will research and remedy any compliance issue your Smile Savvy dental website may have.